 Manna

-Our mission is to to encounter God around the table through worship, fellowship and service.
+Our mission is to encounter God around the table through worship, fellowship and service.

 Welcome to